andresdelfino/strace_tree_printer/README.md

 # Output

+The environment variables of processes are dumped in .envp files.

 The Output column tells if the command wrote to `stdout` or `stderr`.

 An exit status of "?" means the thread was terminated by another thread of the same thread group (see `exit_group(2)`).